Did you know that 55% of consumers trust user-generated content more than other marketing strategies?

 See?
 It's not just to showcase their Casetify cases because they want the customers to show off their style and capture every moment!

-Of course, Casetify also shares the content on their Instagram page.
+Of course, Casetify also shares the content on its Instagram page.

 And last but not least...